Difloxacin: Research

 The minimum dose (5 mg/kg) was confirmed in a clinical trial performed by HTI Bio-services, Inc. It evaluated the effective dose for the treatment of an infected dermal wound.
 The study included forty-eight mixed breed dogs (both male and female) with weights ranging from 14.5-24.5 kilograms.
 These dogs were randomly placed into treatment groups.
 Once wounds were created, the dogs were inoculated with culture both containing both Escherichia coli and Klebsiella pneumoniae.
 Pertinent observations and measurements were then taken and tabulated.
 Culture scores were significantly reduced, confirming 5 mg/kg to be an effective dose.

 Clinical field trials were also performed to evaluate both the efficacy and safety of difloxacin tablets.
 Clinical signs of bacterial infections were defined in a protocol.
 Dogs who presented to investigators with these signs were admitted into the study.
 In total, eighteen veterinarians located in four different geographical areas of the U.S. (Southeast, Midwest, Northwest, and West) conducted these clinical efficacy and safety evaluations.

 Society and Culture

 Cost

 Difloxacin tablets are not available to the public for over-the-counter purchase.
 It can only be obtained by prescription from a veterinarian.
-At least two company, Henan Sunny Industry Co.
-Ltd. Turtle Pharma Private Limited provides industrial-size amounts.
+At least One company Turtle Pharma Private Limited provides industrial-size amounts.